FuchsiaOS/FuchsiaOS-docs-zh_CN/contribute/governance/rfcs/rfc_process.md

 another forum.
 Regardless of how the discussion proceeds, the results of any off-CL discussion must be captured in the CL, often by posting a summary of the discussion as a CL comment.

+Feedback may include comments from people who are not stakeholders.
+The author should respond to these comments if relevant, but settling them is not necessarily required to move to the last call stage.
+If the comments point to a disagreement about who is a stakeholder, FEC can help resolve this.

 At FEC's discretion, RFCs that would benefit from more socialization should be scheduled for an [engineering